dev-0x7C6/retro-build-environment/README.md

 * raspberrypi4 *(meta-raspberrypi)*
 * raspberrypi4-64 *(meta-raspberrypi)*

-But feel free to test other machines as well.
+Feel free to test other machines as well.

-## Patches

-Please submit any patches against the retro-build-environment by pull requests.